Fernand Baudin: Organisations

 Baudin was part of national and international typographic organisations, like ATypI (Association Typographique Internationale), the Graphica-Belgica Prize, Rencontres internationales de Lure, the Royal Library of Belgium, and the Plantin-Moretus Prize.

-Through all these organisations he met with different graphic designers, whom he kept a (handwritten) correspondence with throughout his career: Stanley Morison, Gerrit Noordzij, Rosemary Sassoon, Nicolete Gray, John Dreyfus...
+Through all these organisations he met with different graphic designers, with whom he kept a (handwritten) correspondence throughout his career: Stanley Morison, Gerrit Noordzij, Rosemary Sassoon, Nicolete Gray, John Dreyfus...

 ATypI

 Association Typographique Internationale (ATypI), is a French society that provides meetings for people professionally or otherwise concerned with typography.
-It was founded in 1957 and Baudin has been a member since.
+It was founded in 1957 and Baudin was a member from its beginning.
 In 1991 he became vice-president.
 At a meeting in Hamburg on 12 June 1985 he suggested the idea for ‘A tentative scheme for the abc programme or series of the so-called Printing and the Hand of Man project, abc and more letterforms’.
 For quite a while the Dutch were superior on these meetings, whereas Baudin was the only Belgian present.